infogrind/homebrew-tap/README.md

 Available Formulae:

-* `massrename.rb` - Mass-rename files using regular expressions
+* `massrename` - Mass-rename files using regular expressions
+* `fullpath` - Show full path of any file or directory
+* `allflac2mp3` - On-the-fly conversion of flac files to mp3